 Mobile number: +63 916 679 3993

-There are also campsites and basic accommodation in Candaraman Island, Punta Sebaring and Onuk Island.
+There are also campsites and basic accommodation in Sicsican Island, Punta Sebaring and Onuk Island.
 These three islands offer room accommodation with pillows and mattress.
 Electricity is run by generator; therefore, scheduled.
 Generators are turned on in the evening til 6:00 AM the next day.
 Water is supplied by deep wells.
 The waters in Onuk Island, on the other hand, is delivered from Poblacion.
 Thus, guests are suggested to conserve resources.

 1. Day Tour rate – Php 100.00/ head

-2. Overnight stay rate – Php 200.00/ head
+2. Overnight stay rate – Php 500.00/ head for A-houses

 -Tent rental is at Php 200.00 good for two persons